denvercude/fullstack-counter/README.md

 # Incremently
 Incremently is the world’s most advanced AI-powered counting platform.
-Users can press a button to increase a number by exactly one, accompanied by historical trivia and professional ai-powered “usage tips” for optimal counting.
+Users can press a button to increase a number by exactly one, accompanied by historical trivia and professional “usage tips” for optimal counting.

 ## Inspiration
 Born from the vision of disrupting the number industry, Incremently aims to make counting both insightful and enterprise-ready.